sesamiapp/devportal/docs/2-sesami-experience/4-events.md

 ```

 ### sesami:reservation:failed
-The reservation process has been failed.
+The reservation process has failed.
 You can find the error message in the event's detail.

 ```ts
 type ReservationError =